Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has been officially launched after incorporating all tester feedback to enhance gameplay and ensure a stable experience for players.
+The game is officially launched, having incorporated all tester feedback to enhance gameplay and ensure a stable experience for players.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.